Tojioo/tojioo_passthrough/README.md

 ### Usage
 - Category structure:
   - `Tojioo/Passthrough`: all simple passthroughs, Conditioning Passthrough, and Multi-Passthrough
-  - `Tojioo/Passthrough/Utility`: Batch Switch nodes (Any Image/Mask/Latent/Conditioning Batch Switch)
+  - `Tojioo/Passthrough/Utility`: Switch nodes and Batch Switch nodes (Any Image/Mask/Latent/Conditioning Batch Switch)
 - Use single-type nodes for strict typing.
 - Use `Conditioning Passthrough` to route positive and negative.
 - Use `Multi-Passthrough` as a hub and wire only needed sockets.